 Caffeine consumption from coffee and atrial fibrillationPrint this page

-To date, research has not demonstrated an association between coffee consumption and risk of atrial fibrillation, although some studies have suggested that coffee consumption may have a protective effect20-23:
+To date, research has not demonstrated an association between coffee consumption and risk of atrial fibrillation, although some studies have suggested that coffee consumption may have a protective effect25-32:

-- A meta-analysis with 228,465 participants concluded that caffeine exposure was weakly associated with a reduced risk of AF.
-A dose response analysis suggested that the incidence of AF decreased by 6% for every 300 mg per day increment in habitual caffeine intake.
-The authors concluded that it is unlikely that caffeine consumption causes or contributes to AF and that habitual caffeine consumption might reduce AF risk20.
+- A meta-analysis with 228,465 participants concluded that caffeine exposure was weakly associated with a reduced risk of atrial fibrillation.
+A dose response analysis suggested that the incidence of atrial fibrillation decreased by 6% for every 300 mg per day increment in habitual caffeine intake.
+The authors concluded that it is unlikely that caffeine consumption causes or contributes to atrial fibrillation and that habitual caffeine consumption might reduce atrial fibrillation risk25.

-- 3 further meta-analyses have concluded that caffeine consumption is not associated with an increased risk of atrial fibrillation, and may have a protective effect21-23.
+- Three further reviews have concluded that caffeine consumption is not associated with an increased risk of atrial fibrillation, and may have a protective effect26-28.

 This information is intended for Healthcare professional audiences.